pcolmant/repanier/README.md

 How to setup repanier on Debian 9
 ---------------------------------

-# Log into the terminal as "root" user
+Log into the terminal as "root" user

     useradd -m pi
     passwd pi
     apt-get update
     apt-get install sudo
     nano /etc/sudoers
         # User privilege specification
         root	ALL=(ALL:ALL) ALL
         pi	    ALL=(ALL:ALL) ALL
     groupadd sshusers
     usermod -a -G sshusers pi
     nano /etc/ssh/sshd_config
         PermitRootLogin no
-    AllowGroups sshusers   <<--- ajouter la ligne service sshd restart
+        AllowGroups sshusers   <<--- add this line
+    service sshd restart

-# Try to connect with a ssh client as user "pi" before closing the current session.
+Try to connect with a ssh client as user "pi" before closing the current session.

     sudo dpkg-reconfigure locales
             -- select>>>> fr_BE.UTF-8  and/or other following your need
     sudo apt-get install python-virtualenv nginx postgresql uwsgi uwsgi-plugin-python3 gettext unzip python3-dev build-essential

     sudo -u postgres psql
         CREATE USER db_user PASSWORD 'db_password';
         ALTER ROLE db_user WITH CREATEDB;
         CREATE DATABASE db_name WITH TEMPLATE = template0 OWNER = db_user ENCODING = 'UTF8' LC_COLLATE = 'fr_BE.UTF-8' LC_CTYPE = 'fr_BE.UTF-8';

 # create nginx my_web_site config
 sudo nano /etc/nginx/sites-available/my_web_site